wildlyinaccurate/wildlyinaccurate.github.io/_posts/2018-08-22-web-performance-review-trademe.md

 {% responsive_image path: assets/trademe-touch-iphone-6.png alt: "A waterfall chart showing the timeline of a TradeMe Touch listing page" %}

 Now let's see how the new website performs: interactive at **11.6 seconds**, and the primary image is rendered at **30.4 seconds**.
 No wonder I felt frustrated using this new website!
-On the bright side, there's plenty of good performance lessons we can learn from this teardown.
+On the bright side, there's plenty of good performance lessons we can learn from this review.
 So let's dig a bit deeper.

 {% responsive_image path: assets/trademe-preview-iphone-6.png alt: "A waterfall chart showing the timeline of a TradeMe Preview listing page" %}